qhnhynmm/ViOCRVQA-Dataset/README.md

 ## Contact

-For any inquiries or feedback regarding the ViOCRVQA dataset, please contact  [21522163@gm.uit.edu.vn](mailto:215622163@gm.uit.edu.vn).
+For any inquiries or feedback regarding the ViOCRVQA dataset, please contact  [kietnv@uit.edu.vn](mailto:kietnv@uit.edu.vn).

 Thank you for your interest in ViOCRVQA!
 We hope this dataset contributes to the advancement of research in text-based Visual Question Answering around the world, especially in Vietnam.